-Vertex AI is Google Cloud’s unified machine learning platform that brings together all Google Cloud services for building ML under one unified UI and API.
-It supports the entire ML workflow from data preparation to model deployment and monitoring, including access to Google’s foundation models.
+Vertex AI is Google’s unified AI and machine learning platform that brings generative AI, classic ML, and MLOps together under one consistent API and UI.
+It supports the entire workflow from data preparation through training and deployment to monitoring and running AI agents in production, including direct access to Google’s Gemini models.
+Google now markets Vertex AI as the Gemini Enterprise Agent Platform.

 What is Google Vertex AI?

-Vertex AI is Google’s unified machine learning platform that brings all ML services together under a consistent API and user interface.
-The platform covers the entire ML lifecycle: from data preparation through training and deployment to monitoring and retraining.
-This consolidates the fragmented landscape of the previous AI Platform and provides an end-to-end workflow for data scientists and ML engineers.
+Vertex AI brings all of Google Cloud’s AI and ML services together under a consistent API and user interface.
+The platform covers the entire lifecycle: from data preparation through training and deployment to monitoring, retraining, and operating AI agents.
+This consolidates the fragmented landscape of the previous AI Platform and provides an end-to-end workflow for data scientists, ML engineers, and application teams.

 Vertex AI distinguishes between AutoML for automated machine learning without code and Custom Training for full control over model architecture and training logic.
-Vertex AI Workbench provides a managed Jupyter environment, while Vertex Pipelines orchestrates MLOps workflows.
-The Feature Store enables central feature management, and comprehensive monitoring tools automatically detect model drift and performance degradation.
-Training can be performed on CPUs, GPUs, or TPUs, with support for all common frameworks like TensorFlow, PyTorch, and scikit-learn.
+Vertex AI Workbench and Colab Enterprise provide managed notebook environments, while Vertex Pipelines orchestrates MLOps workflows.
+The BigQuery-based Feature Store enables central feature management, and tools like Model Monitoring and Explainable AI detect model drift and performance degradation.
+With Agent Builder and Agent Engine you develop and run AI agents with grounding on your own data and tool use.
+Training can be performed on CPUs, GPUs, or Cloud TPUs, with support for common frameworks like TensorFlow, PyTorch, JAX, and scikit-learn.

 Vertex AI Comparison